 The means by which that target audience is reached.

-If your interest — or that of your client — is the building services sector, then Building Services News delivers like no other journal.
+If your interest — or that of your client — is the building services sector, then Building Services Engineering delivers like no other journal.
 In addition to the printed edition, it is freely available in pdf format online while there is also a dedicated Facebook page, directly linked back to the website.

 When comparing magazines, the question is not so much what’s cheapest but, what value you get for your spend?
-The quality of the technical articles in Building Services News, coupled with the dedicated coverage of the various professional and representative bodies, sets it apart.
+The quality of the technical articles in Building Services Engineering, coupled with the dedicated coverage of the various professional and representative bodies, sets it apart.

 However, trade and product information is equally important.
-When you advertise in Building Services News you receive complementary editorial coverage.
+When you advertise in Building Services Engineering you receive complementary editorial coverage.
 For instance, when you take a page advertisement in a feature, you get a full page of editorial, plus images, free.
 We also provide advertisement design and make-up free of charge when required.

 In addition to the printed edition, every issue is freely available as a pdf download from our website.
 The current and all back-issues are permanently accessible at the click of a button (buildingservicesnews.com).
 They can be downloaded in seconds and are accessed in page-turner format which is akin to having the printed version on your screen.
 Moreover, where email addresses and websites are listed on advertisements and in the editorial, they are hyper-linked to provide directs links back to the featured company.